lionzan/Exponential-Ocean/exampleSite/content/post/stay-in-touch-with-your-friends.md

 ---
 timeToRead: 2
-authors:
-- Leonardo Zangrando
+author: Leonardo Zangrando
 title: Stay in Touch With Your Friends
-excerpt: Nurture long term relationships with people you like and care for.
+description: Nurture long term relationships with people you like and care for.
 Don't let life events make you forget of them!
 date:
-hero: "/images/friends.jpg"
+image: "/images/friends.jpg"
 draft: true

 ---